centrifuge/documentation/docs/tinlake/contracts/contracts.md

 It also allows for the collector to `seize` bad loans (take the NFT away from the borrower).

 #### `issue(address registry, uint token)`
 Issue a loan for the specified collateral NFT (registry address & token).
 Internally calls `Title` to issue a loan NFT into the sender's account.
-Only successful if sender is also the owner of the collateral NFT.
+This is only successful if the sender is also the owner of the collateral NFT.

 The Shelf keeps track of NFTs already linked to a loan and ensures no two loans for one collateral NFT can be created.
 If there is a previous loan open for an NFT, the method `close` needs to be called.